Car Accident Lawyer in Tampa, FL

-You might wonder how a car accident attorney and personal injury lawyer can be of assistance to you.
+You might wonder how a car accident lawyer can be of assistance to you.
 While nobody wants to think about accidents, most of us will be involved in a car crash as either a passenger or driver at least once during our lifetimes.
 If you are a resident of Tampa or you were just visiting the area and ended up in a car accident, we want to give you the details that you need so you will know what to do after suffering damages in a Tampa car accident.

 Florida Accident Rates

-Right After the Car Accident
+What to Do Right After a Tampa Car Accident

 You are required by Florida law to stop your vehicle as soon as the accident has occurred.
 Before exiting your vehicle, you should move it off to the side of the road where it will not be a traffic obstruction.
 If you are unable to move your car, call for a tow truck right away so your vehicle won’t cause other crashes.